osrf/gazebo_tutorials/install_other_linux/tutorial.md

 maintainer in Debian) usually hosts the latest gazebo release.
 Depending on the Debian version the version of Gazebo available is different:

- * Debian Sid is usually hosting one the latest releases
+ * Debian Sid is usually hosting one of the latest releases
  * Debian Buster: gazebo-9.6.0
  * Debian Stretch: gazebo-7.3.1